MaxSignal/Kemono2/docs/Develop.md

 # Develop

 For now Docker is a primary way of working on the repo.
+Python3.8 and Docker is required.

 <br>